- Vitamin A (100% as beta-carotene)

 Niacin (Vitamin B3)

 Niacin, also called vitamin B3, is one of the B-complex vitamins.
 It’s found in a variety of foods, including fish, nuts, liver, chicken, lean red meat, whole grains, and dried beans.
 Niacin, a water-soluble vitamin, needs to be consumed daily.
-Its important functions include releasing energy into the body’s cells and lowering cholesterol levels.
-But it offers other health benefits, as well.
+Its important functions include releasing energy into the body’s cells and helping control cholesterol.* But it offers other health benefits, as well.

-- Helps maintain good blood circulation and healthy skin
+- Helps maintain good blood circulation, by relaxing the blood vessels*

 Vitamin B6, along with other B-complex vitamins, helps the body turn food into energy.* On its own, B6 offers many other benefits, including the promotion of overall health and brain development.* Some of the best food sources of B6 include beans, poultry, fish, fortified cereals, dark leafy greens, papayas, oranges, and cantaloupe.
 Because it’s a water-soluble vitamin, it needs to be consumed daily.